anastasiaFalls/physicsSimulationsGrowth/README.md

 A personal exploration into the development and evolution of computerized physics simulations from 2018-2024.

+This is an ongoing personal project that I will contribute to over the course of Feburary-May

 # *What is being explored*

 The evolution of computerized physical simulations in recent years, with a focus on the specific variables that contributed to the exponential growth in the simulation's efficiency and realism.